 The only thing I love more than reading business books (and of course, my family) is Phish.
 So, I am going to be opening up this forum with a seven-part series; a Phish-series, which I wrote recently.
 This series is about my love of Phish and how that relates to some of my business ideas.
 Here's the first piece titled: "You Can Always Get What You Want."
+Oh but before you jump in, you might want to have a listen to my recent Phish interview on WPVM radio.
 Enjoy!

 Those who know me, and I mean those who really know me, not the “Hi Jeffrey, I met you at a networking event and can you hire me?” kinda people, know that my passion for RCS and my family, is only equaled by my love of Phish, the epic masters of musical improv.

 So if you are just learning about my Phish passion, we clearly have a lot more to talk about.